 Viterbo has a beautiful historical center surrounded by well kept walls.
-It was the seat of the pope for about 24 years in the 13th century, and it has a magnificent Papal Palace.
+It was the seat of the pope for about 24 years in the 13th century, and it has a magnificent Papal Palace – the Palazzo dei Papi.
 Other places of interest are the Romanesque-Gothic Duomo of San Lorenzo and the Church of Santa Maria Nuova.
+Other places to visit are the Terme dei Papi, historical thermal spas which you can enjoy for a real steal; and the Palazzo dei Priori, which has painted with beautiful frescoes.
 The oldest area in the city is San Pellegrino, a maze of narrow cobbled alleys and tiny squares.

-If you happen to be around Rome at the very beginning of September, make sure to head to Viterbo in time for Santa Rosa, a fantastic festival held on the evening of 3 September in honor of its saint.
+If you happen to be around Rome at the very beginning of September, visit Viterbo in time for Santa Rosa, a fantastic festival held on the evening of 3 September in honor of its saint – it may be worth spending a night there for this.
 During the festival, a team of 100 porters carries an enormous papier-mache statue that is beautifully illuminated, moving it along the narrow streets of the historic center.
 In 2013 Santa Rosa festival was added to UNESCO’s intangible cultural heritage list.

 Civita di Bagnoregio and Orvieto

 Considered one of the ultimate places to visit in Lazio, Civita di Bagnoregio is a lovely tiny town of Tuscia known as the dying village (though tourism is bringing it back to full like) because it stands on a hill that is slowly eroding and collapsing into the Valle dei Calanchi below.
 It makes for an excellent day trip from Rome.